On the emergence of a classical Isotropic Universe from a Quantum $f(R)$ Bianchi Cosmology in the Jordan Frame: Quantum dynamics with a cosmological constant

 Hence, the complete wave function reads

-Our aim is to investigate if the onset of a inflating evolution is already able to significantly modify the analysis of the Bianchi I model in vacuum, introducing a stabilization phenomenon for the classicalization tendency we discussed in the previous section.
-Since we are in geometrical units we adopt here a value of $10^{-18}$ for the cosmological constant, which is the expected relative value with respect to a Planckian order of magnitude.

-Hence, we proceed with the numerical evolution of the wave packets built as previously done where we choose Gaussian weights to peak the wave packets (\ref{prob}).
-In Fig.(\ref{conlambda}) we can easily see that the spontaneous tendency to localize happens for a smaller $\alpha$ value than in the previous case.
+We aim to investigate if the on-set of a inflating evolution is already able to significantly modify the analysis of the Bianchi I model in the vacuum, introducing a stabilization phenomenon for the classicalization tendency we discussed in the previous section.
+Since we are in geometrical units we adopt here a value of $10^{-18}$ for the cosmological constant, which is the expected relative value concerning a Planckian order of magnitude.
+Hence, we proceed with the numerical evolution of the probability density built as previously done where we choose Gaussian weights to peak the wave packets (\ref{prob}).
+In Fig.(\ref{conlambda}) we can easily see that the spontaneous tendency to localize happens faster and for a smaller $\xi$ value than the previous case.
+In other words, from Fig.(\ref{BianchiI}) one can notice that the process of localization appears in at least three orders of magnitude in the relational time while in the presence of the cosmological constant, it is already visible in one order of magnitude only.
 A classical cosmology is reached but in the later evolution the spreading process of the wave packet is still present.
-The introduction of the cosmological constant seems not being the mechanism to make the model a classical one.
-Even if the analysis has been developed with a perturbative treatment, one can infer that new \lq \lq physics" has to be taken into consideration, in case related to the specific chosen $f(R)$ and Bianchi model.
+The introduction of the cosmological constant seems not to be the mechanism to make the model a classical one.
+Even if the analysis has been developed with a perturbative treatment, one can infer that new \lq \lq physics" has to be taken into consideration, in the case related to the specific chosen $f(R)$ and Bianchi model.

-Now, it is interesting to analyse the FRLW cosmological model in the $f(R)$ framework since it can be studied in the limit of a full inflationary paradigm, \emph{i.e.} when a non-perturbative cosmological term is introduced.